-There are over 500 million Facebook users now and most people have used the internet to access some form of account or transaction from online banking to amazon.com purchases.
+There are almost 1.7 billion Facebook users now, 2 billion YouTube users, and just under 1 billion Instagram users globally.
+Most people have used the internet to access some form of account or transaction from online banking to amazon.com purchases.
 Our population is only becoming more tied to a digital presence as new generations begin to grow up not knowing life before the internet.
-In the past, people preserved memories in photo albums; now those may be online at a Flickr account or Facebook photo album.
+In the past, people preserved memories in photo albums; now those may be online on Instagram, Pinterest, or in a Facebook photo album.
 Daily transactions have also shifted into the digital realm.
-Online banking now is fairly commonplace and where once you had to go stand in line at your local branch, many transactions from depositing funds to securing a loan can be accomplished online.
+Online banking now is standard, and where once you had to go stand in line at your local branch, many transactions from depositing funds to securing a loan can be accomplished online.
 The importance of the rise of the digital world is that upon death it is very unclear what happens to many of these online accounts and digital assets you may possess.

 There still remains no uniform law regarding the status of digital accounts or assets.
 Some states have attempted to regulate these assets, but the law is still in its infancy.
 While state lawmakers try and catch up to the ever-evolving digital world it is important for you to protect yourself and your digital assets as part of your larger estate plan.
 Practically speaking, it is possible to have a large amount of money tied up in Amazon, Venmo, or Pay-Pal accounts.
 If you own Bitcoin and die without leaving the key, the money is essentially inaccessible.